learn-co-curriculum/puts-print-and-return-readme/README.md

 end
 ```

 What do you expect the return value of the above method to be?
-Go into IRB, copy and past the above method and call it.
+Go into IRB, copy and paste the above method and call it.
 Go on, I'll wait.

 ...